markets/awesome-ruby/.github/PULL_REQUEST_TEMPLATE.md

 **Thanks for contributing to Awesome Ruby!
-Please take a look at the [contribution guidelines and quality standard](https://github.com/markets/awesome-ruby/blob/master/CONTRIBUTING.md) first.**
+Please take a look at the [contribution guidelines and quality standard](https://github.com/markets/awesome-ruby/blob/master/CONTRIBUTING.md) first and :scissors: remove this line.**

 ## Project

-Title and url.
+Title and urls (GitHub, RubyGems, project page, blog posts, ...).

 ## What is this Ruby project?